Best Books For Athlete Mindset | Thinking Your Way To Better Results

 For example, some Olympic athletes, unable to participate due to injury, spend that portion of their training time doing visualization or biofeedback training instead.

-Therefore, time that had been allotted for physical training is now used for mental training, and they continue to progress towards their goals-despite their injury.
+Therefore, time allotted for physical training is now used for mental activity, and they continue to progress towards their goals despite their injury.

 Love of competition

 Olympic athletes are the perfect example of doing something for the pure joy of it.
-The life of an Olympian, which may seem glamorous, is anything but.
+Unfortunately, the life of an Olympian, which may seem glamorous, is anything but.

-Long hours in the gym, long hours recuperating, strict nutritional programs, and hours upon hours spent reviewing tapes are commonplace in these athletes’ lives.
+Long hours in the gym, recuperating, strict nutritional programs, and hours spent reviewing tapes are commonplace in these athletes’ lives.

-The ability to balance family obligations, relationships, academics, and work in addition to their training needs, sets Olympic athletes apart.
+The ability to balance family obligations, relationships, academics, and work, in addition to their training needs, sets Olympic athletes apart.
 The only way they can do this is through the love of competition.
 And this competition is more with themselves than with others.
-They do it because they love the process of competing with others, and they do it because they are obsessed with bettering themselves.
+They do it because they love competing with others and because they are obsessed with bettering themselves.

 There is no better example of pure love for a sport than those evidenced in the Olympic games.
-This love of competition and self-improvement provides the fuel and motivation when obstacles appear and failure sets in.
+Unfortunately, this love of competition and self-improvement fuels and motivates when obstacles appear, and failure occurs.

-These three aspects of the Olympic Mindset provide a simple template from which you can design your own self-improvement program.
+These three aspects of the Olympic Mindset provide a simple template from which you can design your self-improvement program.
 You don’t have to be an Olympic athlete, and you don’t even have to be an athlete to apply these principles.
-If you read the two mentioned best books for athlete mindset, you will learn many athletic career techniques.
+However, you will learn many athletic career techniques if you read the two best books for athlete mindset.